o3de/o3de-multiplayersample-assets/Guides/ContentGuide.md

 ## Maya

 Maya does allow you to [Organize Files into Projects](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2019/ENU/Maya-ManagingScenes/files/GUID-9CE78B5A-7E9F-45E6-AB6D-66795E5656F4-htm.html), and utilize the project root to enable relative paths.
 Essentially, the project root is marked by a `workspace.mel` file, a file that also contains project folder rules.
-This can be extremely useful, and it what makes portability work.
-You'll notice, these gems contain this file at the root of each Gem.
+This can be extremely useful, and it's what makes portability work.
+These Gems contain this file at the root of each Gem.

 ![](img/2023-01-20-14-24-01-image.png)